24juice22/Savvy-Speed-Words-App/README.md

 - The color of the boxes will show you whether your letter was in the correct position, in the wrong position, or not in the word at all.

 Example:

 ![Game Screenshot](./src/images/colorsScreenshot.png)

-- Letter A is in the correct position
+- Letter A is in the correct position (PINK)
-- Letters L and N are in the word, but in the wrong position
+- Letters L and N are in the word, but in the wrong position (BLUE)
-- Letters E and R are not in the word
+- Letters E and R are not in the word (GRAY)

+The game either ends when you correctly guess the number of words that you chose to solve (1, 3, 5, or 10) or you fail to guess a word within 6 tries.

+If you chose to guess more than 1 word, then after you correctly guess the first word, a new random word will be chosen and you will have to guess it.

 ### `npm test`